Tuesday, September 3, 2024

 Why not?
 Because almost all thinkers from the western past recognized that one can be enslaved in multiple ways.
 One particularly destructive kind of enslavement was to be slave to one’s own desires.
 Thus liberty, in the true formulation, includes freedom from being led around by the nose by one’s own urges and whims.
 An adult who self-defines by what he desires or what gives him kicks (whether money, or sexual behavior, or fame) is not free.

 Yes, the mid-20th century largely invented “the teenage years,” or rather made a big thing of them.
 It then immediately proceeded to extended them.
-I’d say, more or less, that this invention of the teenager ended by extending adolescence first to age 22, then to age 26, and now indefinitely.
+I’d say, more or less, that our invention of the teenager ended by extending adolescence first to age 22, then to age 26, and now indefinitely.
 Why not be a 30-something teenager?
 It’s called Sex and the City.
 Why not be a 60-something teenager?
 Who can criticize you for it?
 “I have my right to fulfill my desires.
 If you say otherwise, you are OPPRESSIVE.
 You are HARMING me.”

-Of course our invention and then extension of the teenage years is a luxury, possible only because of our stellar economic and military success following WW II.
+Of course our invention and then extension of the teenage years is also a luxury, possible only because of our stellar economic following WW II.
 But if you look back at my point about freedom vs. liberty, you will see the cost.
 There is everywhere a kind of enslavement.
 To what?
 Not to the Christian God, not to the Nation, not to the Family Clan, but to one’s own circular round of frantic desiring.

-This is the Void they are writing about.
-And it is dangerous for us as individuals, but also dangerous for us as a civilization.
 Our cultural industries are happy to keep dangling ersatz fulfilments in front of this Void, whether in the form of lifestyle upgrades, sexual identities, political posturing, etc. From The New Yorker to pop music trends to vibes-based campaigns for the presidency, all of it has the same tedious character.

 These points might clarify what I meant at the beginning by my different framework.
 I’m not looking at a shift of generations so much as a wider historical decline.
 What I see is the unfolding of a certain perversion in western ideas of what our liberty is, or what it’s for.

 Some argue that this perversion was already baked into the cake of our 18th century Enlightenment project, i.e. it’s already there in our Founding.
 I’m not so sure of that.
-I think most of the problem stems from a warping of what used to be the western left, and the rise of this new warped to the status of dominant faith.
-But these are all complicated questions.
+I think most of the problem stems from a warping of what used to be the western left, and the rise of this new warped leftism to the status of dominant faith.
+But these are complicated questions.

 You ask what Christianity has to offer young people facing these major shifts.
 I’d say what it offers is what it has always offered.
 I notice that you mostly seem to define Christianity in terms of those things in the sexual revolution to which it said No. This makes sense, but then again, you will understand that this only makes sense in the present, a present that lives under a different religious dispensation, the religion of the Desiring Self.
 Of course the thing we will first notice about Christianity is that it says No to some key part of this new religion.